nightbot/docs/commands/songs.md

 > !songs request Arctic Monkeys - R U Mine?

-will request a YouTube video of that search if the owner has YouTube as the Search Provider.
+will search YouTube for a video with the closest name if the channel configured YouTube as the search provider.

 **Note**: When entering the video ID only the standalone ID will work.
 No additional charaters can be added, for example `!songs request /watch?v=ngzC_8zqInk` and `!songs request ?v=ngzC_8zqInk` will result in an error.

 ### SoundCloud

-SoundCloud tracks can be requested with the whole SoundCloud link, or through a search team (if SoundCloud is the selected Search Provider).
+SoundCloud tracks can be requested with the whole SoundCloud link or through a search team if SoundCloud is the selected search provider.

 #### Usage